National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ### Domain Teams

 Domain Teams, covered in more detail in [other parts](#domain-teams) of this book, are excellent support and training resources for their members.
 Not only can Domain Teams answer common questions of new N3C researchers, they can answer questions that pertain to their area of expertise.
-The [pregnancy domain team](https://covid.cd2h.org/pregnancy), for example, is the best source of knowledge for locating pregnancy-related records in EHR data.[^3]
+The [pregnancy domain team](https://covid.cd2h.org/pregnancy), for example, is the best source of knowledge for locating pregnancy-related records in EHR data.^[This is not as trivial as it sounds!]

 ## Data and Logic Liaisons